Jeremy Bolt: Career

-The Three Musketeers was released in the fall of 2011, which Paul W. S. Anderson directed for Constantin Film and Summit Entertainment.
+The Three Musketeers was released in autumn 2011, which Paul W. S. Anderson directed for Constantin Film and Summit Entertainment.
 The film, shot in 3D, starred Orlando Bloom, Milla Jovovich, and Logan Lerman and was the No. 1 movie in Germany and Japan.
 It grossed approximately $150M worldwide.
 The fifth film in the Resident Evil franchise began production in October 2011 with Paul W. S. Anderson directing for Constantin Film.
 Resident Evil: Retribution was released in September 2012.
 Resident Evil: Retribution grossed $220M worldwide.

 Bolt produced Pompeii (2014), a love story set against the backdrop of the eruption of Mt Vesuvius in 79 A. D., which Paul W. S. Anderson directed in 3D for Summit Entertainment and Constantin Film.
 Resident Evil: The Final Chapter, the last film in Anderson's Resident Evil series was released worldwide in early 2017, with an early release in Japan in late 2016.
 This was the highest grossing film of the franchise, bringing the Resident Evil theatrical franchise total to over $1.25 Billion.
 Bolt produced Polar for Netflix starring Mads Mikkelsen, Vanessa Hudgens and Katheryn Winnick.
 Most recently, Bolt produced Monster Hunter, based on Capcom's worldwide best selling game, for Constantin Film, Sony, Toho and Ten Cent.
 The film was directed by Paul W.S.
 Anderson and stars Milla Jovovich, Tony Jaa, Ron Perlman, T.I., and Megan Goode.

 Next up, Bolt is producing Titanoboa, Danger Girl (directed by Jeff Wadlow) and Black Beauty for Constantin Film.